JimP-lab/FitnessTracker/README.md

 ## Fitness Tracker

 Fitness Tracker is a comprehensive application designed to help users monitor their fitness journey in real-time.
-It offers an intuitive interface and robust features to ensure users can effectively track their progress and achieve their fitness goals.

 ### Features and Technologies